-Finally we get to UTF-8 which is a way of mapping a potential 21-bit value into a sequence of one to four 8-bit byte values.
+Finally we get to UTF-8 which is a way of mapping a potential 21-bit value into a sequence of one to four potential 8-bit byte values.
 In our application, we never use code points above decimal 126.
 This means any character we are actually going to see and use, when written as a 21-bit value, will have its leading 13 bits be zero bits.
-This means we also just drop those first 13 zero bits and arrive at a single 8-bit integer or byte value.
+This means we can just drop those first 13 zero bits and arrive at a single 8-bit integer or byte value.
 Other people describe this situation by saying Unicode code points at or below U+007F map directly to 7-bit ASCII values (really 8-bit) and vice versa.
+This is what allows most users of the English language to use UTF-8 as if it were the same as 8-bit ASCII.
+However, 8-bit ASCII and UTF-8 can be very different when you use code point values above 126 decimal.
+In UTF-8 a single Unicode character may require 2 or 3 or 4 bytes.

 We know there is much more that can be said about UTF-16 and UTF-8, but we don't ever intend to use code point values larger than decimal 126 whenever we read or write Unicode text files.
-So we can consider ourselves to have graduated from ASCII text files with 8-bit integers to Unicode text files with 16-bit integers.
+So we can consider ourselves to have graduated from using ASCII text files with 8-bit integers to a very limited form of Unicode text files using 16-bit integers, when we have to deal with text files using a limited form of UTF-16 encoding.